 Make up and Masks: Vinyl and other plastics are even worse when they cover your or your child’s face.
 Halloween make-up may contain heavy metals or ingredients linked to cancer and other health concerns.
 Instead:

-- Use face paint and pencils made from clay or other natural ingredients, such as Natural Earth Paint, Terra Firma Cosmetics, and Nova Naturals.
+- Use face paint and pencils made from clay or other natural ingredients, such as Natural Earth Paint and Nova Naturals.

 - Make your own edible face paint with these recipes.